peterchowacademy/the-docs/docs/coding-practices/C++/C_How_to_Program_8th_edition/1_Intro.md

 ```

 ## Interpreters
-1. No need to compile high level via complier, interpreter can execute high-level directly (slower in performence)
+1. No need to compile high level via complier, interpreter can execute high-level directly (slower in performance)

 # 1.5 C Programming Language